newwayland/blog/content/post/anatomy-of-an-fx-transaction.md

 title: "Anatomy of an FX Transaction"
 date: 2020-12-27T07:26:54Z
-description: "How exactly does an FX transaction works in a floating currency rate environment?
+summary: "How exactly does an FX transaction works in a floating currency rate environment?
 Read on to find out"
 tags: [FX, mmt]

 ---